 Webinar data management

 You have the option to make contact with us by electronic mail, on the telephone or via our contact form if you have a question about navigated laser therapy, want to organize a demonstration on site or require a copy of the free Navilas® brochure (aimed at specialists).
 We need your email address and your message to be able to answer your inquiry.
 We use your title, your first name and surname and your company (optional) to address you personally and to ensure that you are part of our specialist audience.
 We use the information about your country to send you information adapted to your country and in your local language, and to arrange on-site demonstrations as appropriate.
 The data about you is processed only to reply to your inquiry.
 The legal basis for the data processing is Art.
-6(1) point (b) GDPR (taking steps prior to entering into a contract) and Art.
-6(1) point (f) GDPR.
+6(1) sentence 1 point b) GDPR (taking steps prior to entering into a contract) and Art.
+6(1) sentence 1 point f) GDPR.
 We have a legitimate interest in making contact with the users of our website, in answering any questions posed and in sending out information.
 We usually delete your inquiry as soon as it has been answered and provided that its erasure does not contravene any statutory retention periods, or as soon as your interest in making a purchase no longer exists or is no longer evident.
 If your inquiry relates to the area of activity of OD-OS Inc. or the OD-OS partners, we will be happy to pass your inquiry on to the relevant recipient.
-We require your consent for this, but you can withdraw it at any time, with effect from that point forward.
+We require your consent for this (Art.
+6(1) sentence 1 point a) GDPR.

 Commissioned data processors

 In some cases, we also transfer personal data to third countries outside the EU in this context.
-In doing so, we always ensure that there is an appropriate level of data protection:
+In doing so, we always ensure that there is an appropriate level of data protection.
+We conclude the standard contractual clauses with service providers in third countries.
+These provide suitable guarantees for the protection of your data with service providers in third countries.
+You can request a copy of this data protection agreement using the contact details given above.

 Your rights as a user